simplicialsoftware/nebulous-translations/README.md

 3. Avoid Unnecessary Punctuation
    - Do not add a period (.) at the end of strings unless it is required by the original text or grammar rules.
    - Keep in mind that some platforms or coding environments may treat punctuation differently, so avoid adding extra punctuation.
+   - Speaking of which, ellipsis are preferred over 3 periods.
+An example follows: … (ellipsis) vs. ...
+(3 periods).
 4. Consistency in Formatting
    - Keep a uniform format with the original.
 If "Hour" is used, always use the translation with the first letter in caps; same applies otherwise if it's all caps, for example.
 5. Contextual Accuracy